 1996-2000 MA(Hons) Social Anthropology and Social Policy

-I am a fully insured Registered Member of the British Association of Counsellors and Psychotherapists, which means I work within their Ethical Framework.
+I am a fully insured Registered Member of the British Association of Counsellors and Psychotherapists, which means I work guided by their Ethical Framework.

-Alongside counselling I work as a trainer and facilitator, both in bereavement and within a corporate environment.
-It feels important to me to be fully grounded within the therapeutic model I work within, but equally live a life that is wider than just therapy.
-I also co-run an award winning festival called Pushing Up Daisies (www.pushingupdaisies.org) whose aim is to create conversations around death, dying and bereavement.
-It's a lot more fun than it sounds!
+Alongside counselling I work as a trainer and facilitator, both in bereavement work as well as within corporate environments.
+It is important to me to be fully grounded within the therapeutic model I work within, but equally live a life that is wider than therapy alone.
+My current clients include Microsoft, AXA Partners, The Co-Op.

 Areas of counselling I deal with